warbacon/zunder-zsh/README.md

 ## Information

-This a simple shell script that sets zsh as the default shell and applies some configurations and installs plugins to make your shell prompt pretty comfortable.
+This is a simple shell script that sets zsh as the default shell, applies various settings and installs some plugins to make the shell prompt more enjoyable.

 ### Changes made: